LuxDL/Lux.jl/README.md

 ### Some notes

 1. This is currently WIP and implemented for very few layers
-2. We need to define custom adjoints for cached implementations since Zygote doesn't like mutations.
+2. We need to define custom adjoints for cached implementations since Zygote (like most ADs) doesn't like mutations.
 Hence we only support inference at this point.

 ### Usage